koljapohl/chatApp/README.md

 ## Project description

-This project's goal is to build a serverless, progressive web application with React using a test-driven development approach.
+This project's objective is to build a chat app for mobile devices using React Native.
+The app will provide users with a chat interface and options to share images and their location.
-The app will use the Google Calender API to fetch upcoming events.

 ## production handling